 Welcome to Year 6

 A warm welcome to all pupils joining our Year 6 class after the summer holidays!
 In order to get the maximum out of the opportunities available to your child, we are writing to you to let you know of the topics, subjects and clubs that your child will be doing.
-Mrs Skelton, Miss Jennings and I are very much looking forward to the new school year ahead!
+Mrs Skelton and I are very much looking forward to the new school year ahead!

 In Year 6, we try to create an exciting, integrated and cross-curricular based learning environment, which encourages the children to link their knowledge and understanding across subjects into other areas.

-In Term 1, the topic themes will be: World War 2 and a Broader History Study (the Mayan Civilisation).
+In Term 1, the topic themes will be: World War 2.

-In Term 2, the topic themes will be: SATs preparation and Studying a region of Europe and the Americas.
+In Term 2, the topic themes will be: Studying a region of Europe and the Americas including rain forests and the impacts associated with deforestation.

-In Term 3, the topic themes will be: Understanding latitude, longitude, equator and hemispheres and The Victorians.
+In Term 3, the topic themes will be: The Victorians

 Being able to read confidently is the key to enjoying and achieving at school.
 It is absolutely vital that your child reads at home everyday in order to make the maximum progress possible at school.
 Our School ’Reading Challenge’ will be continuing to encourage the children to develop or continue their passion for reading.
 We please ask that you sign their reading record once every school night and once over the weekend.